 Incumbent Ma Ying-jeou and his new running mate Wu Den-yih, representing the KMT, win the election for president and vice president with 51.6 percent of the vote.

-The ROC signs an agreement on economic cooperation with New Zealand and an agreement on economic partnership with Singapore.
-The ROC attends the 38th session of the International Civil Aviation Organization Assembly as the guest of the council’s president.
+Taiwan signs an agreement on economic cooperation with New Zealand and an agreement on economic partnership with Singapore.

+Taiwan attends the 38th session of the International Civil Aviation Organization Assembly as the guest of the council’s president.

-Mainland Affairs Council Minister Wang Yuchi holds a formal meeting with mainland China’s Taiwan Affairs Office director Zhang Zhijun in Nanjing in February, marking the first official contact between the heads of the respective government agencies responsible for cross-strait relations.
+Mainland Affairs Council Minister Wang Yu-chi holds a formal meeting with China’s Taiwan Affairs Office director Zhang Zhijun in Nanjing in February, marking the first official contact between the heads of the respective government agencies responsible for cross-strait relations.

-A record 11,130 candidates are elected nationwide for nine categories of local government representatives in what are known as the “nine-inone” local elections.
+A record 11,130 candidates are elected nationwide for nine categories of local government representatives in what are known as the “nine-in-one” local elections.